scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

 more sensitivity than previous space infrared missions.

-As part of the concept study, a web application has been constructed to showcase the potential of one of the spectroscopic instruments.
+As part of the concept study, a web application has been constructed to showcase the potential of one of the spectroscopic instruments, the Mid-Resolution Survey Spectrometer (:cite:`Bradford_MRSS`).
 The purpose of the application is to allow trade studies of different observational parameters, including the telescope diameter, the exposure time, and the distance to the star or galaxy of interest.
 Plotly Dash was chosen as the